Update: event report. Here’s a summary of the week and reflections on our experience.

 Openness and humanities.
 Presenter: Pip Willcox (Head of the Centre for Digital Scholarship, Bodleian Libraries).
 The long history of openness in humanities.
 11.30-12.15, Weston Library Lecture Theatre.
-Book a place.
+View the slides.

 Digital theses and open access.
 Presenter: Sarah Barkla (Institutional Repository Librarian, Bodleian Libraries).
 The benefits of making your doctoral thesis available through ORA.
 12.15-1.00pm, Weston Library Lecture Theatre.
-Book a place.
+View the slides.

 Thursday 14 June

 Publishers, papers and peer review.
 Social Sciences focus but of interest to all disciplines.
 Led by Professor Alis Oancea (Oxford University Department of Education).
 Includes refreshments and lunch.
 10.45am-3.45pm, Manor Road Building (Seminar Room G).
-Programme.
-Booking now closed.
+Programme and slides.

 Open Access Monitoring Best Practice.
 For departmental Open Access Contacts involved in supporting and monitoring open access engagement.
 1-3pm, University Offices, Wellington Square.
 To book a place please email the Symplectic helpdesk on email@example.com.